shamsvahid2/VRP_task/README.md

 | GUIDED_LOCAL_SEARCH   |                  1188.487|
 | **SIMULATED_ANNEALING**|                 1187.005|

-Further refinement using the `SIMULATED_ANNEALING` local search metaheuristic resulted in the best overall solution, achieving an approximate total cost of ~1187.
+Further refinement using the `SIMULATED_ANNEALING` local search metaheuristic resulted in the best overall solution, achieving an approximate total cost of ~1187.  **So the final answer of my code is ~1187**